-14. PLANNING AND MANAGEMENT OF HOSPITAL PHARMACY
+13. PLANNING AND MANAGEMENT OF HOSPITAL PHARMACY

 - 1. Identify the nodal person for the pharmacy.
 Ensure training for all staff in the pharmacy are provided. - 2.
 Find volunteers from Pharmacist associations of Kerala if needed. - 3.
 Prepare essential medication lists for each centre. - 4.
 Procurement, acquisition, storage, stock and stockpile monitoring.
 Identify multiple vendors in advance. - 5.
 Plan to estimate periodic consumption (daily /weekly) of medicines. - 6.
 Plan for estimating future requirements as per past consumption. - 7.
 Update inventory daily. - 8.
 Plan for inventory feedback with the procurement system. - 9.
 Decide each role by job card. - 10.
-Staff screening for sickness. - 10.
+Staff screening for sickness. - 11.
 Staff training on infection control practices /PPE usage.

-15. PLANNING AND MANAGEMENT OF HOUSEKEEPING.
+14. PLANNING AND MANAGEMENT OF HOUSEKEEPING.

 - 1. Calculate and identify manpower required for all shifts x 24 hour x 7 days in each centre. - 2.
 Disinfection SOP. - 3.
-Training on SOP. - 4.
-PPE use and infection control practice training. - 5.
+Training to the staff on SOP. - 4.
+PPE use and hospital infection control practice training. - 5.
 Daily screening of staff for sickness. - 6.
 Plan for procurement, acquisition, storage, stock and stockpile monitoring of disinfectants.
 Identify multiple vendors in advance. - 7.
 Estimating the daily consumption of disinfectants. - 8.
 Plan for updating daily inventory. - 9.
 Plan for estimating future requirements based on consumption and inventory check. - 10.
 Decide each role by Job card .

-Example of a cleaning strategy for environmental surfaces, moving in a systematic manner around the patient care area.
+Fig.11 cleaning strategy for environmental surfaces, moving in a systematic manner around the patient care area.
+Courtesy: WHO.

-Courtesy: WHO

-16. PLANNING AND MANAGEMENT OF HOSPITAL LABORATORY
+15. PLANNING AND MANAGEMENT OF HOSPITAL LABORATORY SERVICES

-- 1. Manpower estimation 24 x 7 days - 2.
-Identify qualified volunteer lab people from each district. - 3.
-Plan only the essential test to be done minimum for COVID patients, calculate surge capacity of the lab in each hospital based on the daily essential tests and decide the turnaround time. - 4.
-SOP and training for safe handling of the biological fluids. - 5.
-SOP and training for disposing safely the biological fluids. - 6.
-Infection control practice /PPE usage training of the staff. - 7.
-Housekeeping /cleaning activities of the unit.
-SOP - 8.
+- 1. Manpower estimation 24 x 7 days. - 2.
+Identify additional qualified volunteers of lab personnel. - 3.
+Plan only the essential test to be done minimum for COVID patients, calculate surge capacity of the lab in each hospital based on the daily essential tests and decide the turnaround time.
+Additional information can be obtained from the following link. http://dhs.kerala.gov.in/wp-content/uploads/2020/03/interim\24032020.pdf - 4.
+Develop an SOP for safe handling of the biological fluid and provide training for safe disposal of biological fluids. - 5.
+Infection control practice /PPE usage training of the staff. - 6.
+Housekeeping /cleaning activities of the unit, develop an SOP. - 7.
 Plan for procurement, acquisition, storage, stock and stockpile monitoring of reagents.
-Identify multiple vendors in advance. - 9.
-Plan for estimating the daily consumption of reagents. - 10.
-Plan for updating daily inventory. - 11.
-Plan for estimating future requirements based on consumption and inventory check. - 12.
-Coordinating with the procurement system to make sure of constant supply of reagents. - 13.
-Job card for each staff. - 14.
-Staff screening for sickness. - 15.
+Identify multiple vendors in advance. - 8.
+Plan for estimating the daily consumption of reagents. - 9.
+Plan for updating daily inventory. - 10.
+Plan for estimating future requirements based on consumption and inventory check. - 11.
+Coordinating with the procurement system to make sure of constant supply of reagents. - 12.
+Job card for each staff. - 13.
+Staff screening for sickness. - 14.
 Plan for the surge capacity of the lab, where we can outsource it.
-Identify all private labs (NABL accredited) in the district. - 16.
-Plan MOU with outsourcing lab.

-- 17. Plan how safely to transport. - 18.
-Train the selected lab - 19.
-Check how early and how to receive test results from outsourced lab - 20.
-Make sure how to maintain QC checks without interrupting the lab testing.
+Identify all private labs (NABL accredited) in the district. - 15.
+Plan MOU with outsourcing lab. - 16.
+Plan for safe transportation of specimen. - 17.
+Train the staff on Hospital Infection control and PPE. - 18.
+Check how early and how to receive test results from outsourced lab - 19.
+Develop an internal quality check mechanism without interrupting the lab work.

-17. PLANNING AND MANAGEMENT OF LOGISTICS
+16. PLANNING AND MANAGEMENT OF LOGISTICS

-- 1. Arrange a centralized procurement system for each district for procurement, transport, warehousing, stock monitoring, tracking and reporting of essential equipment - Prepare list of essential equipments, consumables and medications in consultation with end users for each district(Includes ventilator with inbuilt compressors, NIV with hood (NOT mask), monitors, syringe pumps, infusion pumps, blood gas machines) AND list out consumables, list of pre-defined essential medications required for each district. - 3.
-Plan how to get feedback from the end user's consumption and inventory and plan procurement so that there won't be any interruption.
+- 1. Arrange a centralized procurement system for each institution for procurement, transport, warehousing, stock monitoring, tracking and reporting of essential equipment. - 2.
+Prepare list of essential equipment, consumables and medications in consultation with end users for each district( Includes ventilator with inbuilt compressors, NIV with hood (NOT mask), monitors, syringe pumps, infusion pumps, blood gas machines) and list out consumables. - 3.
+The list of essential medicines a list of pre-defined essential medications required for each district. - 4.
+Plan how to get feedback from the end user's consumption and inventory and plan procurement so that there won't be any interruption in the supply chain.